BACK

 Framing up a Minnetonka Open Concept Remodel

 We’re building the bones for new walls!
 New framing in this remodel reallocates space and creates a better flow for this family’s lifestyle.
 On the main floor, the kitchen and den are moving.
 We’re also widening the opening between the new kitchen and living room.
-Near the garage, on the first floor, we’ll turn the second stairway into a closet for the new mudroom.
-Upstairs for the new primary bedroom, we’re framing a new walk-in closet and en suite bath.
+We’ll turn the second stairway into a closet for the new mudroom near the garage on the first floor.
+We’re framing a new walk-in closet and en suite bath upstairs for the new primary bedroom.

 Looking at the first-floor framing from the future kitchen into the new living room.